svirmasalo/dobby-the-storekeeper/README.md

  * Function to call links for user account control
  * Function for extra cart-link with cart data
  * Enabled WooCommerce sidebar widget
+ * WooCommerce rules moved to ./lib/dts-woocommerce-rules.php
+ * Enable WooCommerce rules only if plugin is active